dart-lang/site-www/src/_guides/language/language-tour_migrated.md

 ### Default value

-Uninitialized variables have an initial value of `null`.
+Uninitialized variables that have a nullable type have an initial value of `null`.
+(If you haven't opted into [null safety][ns], then every variable has a nullable type.)
 Even variables with numeric types are initially null, because numbers—like everything else in Dart—are objects.

-{% comment %}
-TODO #2950: Cover `?` earlier.
-21 out of 958 excerpts were updated in the migration of examples to null safety.
-This is the first one, and the first occurrence of `?`.
-{% endcomment %}

 <?code-excerpt "../null_safety_examples/misc/test/language_tour/variables_test.dart (var-null-init)"?>
 ```dart